NakuraMino/Tutorials/README.md

 # Tutorials

 I am dedicating this repository to all code I ~copy~ write from various tutorials I find.
 Following tutorials is a nice and easy way to gain a lot of different skills.
-It gets annoying when I have to find out where to store all these different snippets of tutorial code, so this repo will not be my tutorial repository.
+It gets annoying when I have to find out where to store all these different snippets of tutorial code, so this repo will be my tutorial repository.

 ### Links: